tfursten/IBD/README.md

 ===
 Isolation by distance simulation

-A spatially explicit individual-based simulation which will model dispersal on a toroidal lattice using different dispersal distribution functions.
+A spatially explicit individual-based simulation to model dispersal on a lattice with absorbing or periodic boundaries using different dispersal distribution functions.

 Author